What you get

 YouGov commented, “Three’s brand health score has been on an upward trend over the last year; with the success of this campaign it shows no signs of stopping.”
 The BrandIndex analysis showed awareness of the brand maintained a high level while brand consideration went up.**

-Using humour as a tool to drive your sales.
+Using humour to drive your pitch performance.

 The business result?

-In the autumn of that year, despite business challenges, WPP “saw an improvement in new business with wins from Amazon, Johnson & Johnson, Kimberly-Clark and Unilever.”* Their performance in the pitch itself — as well as their proposals — would have doubtless contributed to this success.
+I worked with them in the spring of 2024.
+In the autumn of that year, despite business challenges, WPP “saw improving new business performance with wins from Amazon, Johnson & Johnson, Kimberly-Clark and Unilever”.***

 Say Hi